 The Office of Student Assistance and Relief is available to support prospective students, current students, or past students of private postsecondary educational institutions in making informed decisions, understanding their rights, and navigating available services and relief options.
-The office may be reached by calling the Toll-free telephone number (888)370-7589 Option #5 or by visiting http://osar.bppe.ca.gov/.
+The office may be reached by calling the Tollfree telephone number (888)370-7589 Option #5 or by visiting http://osar.bppe.ca.gov/.

 Notice Concerning Transferability of Credits and Credentials - The transferability of credits you earn at Cal Northern School of Law (CNSL) is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the degree you earn in the Juris Doctor or Masters of Legal Studies programs is also at the complete discretion of the institution to which you may seek to transfer.
-If the degree that you earn at this institution are not accepted at the institution.
+If the degree that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer.
+This may include contacting an institution to which you may seek to transfer after attending CNSL to determine if your degree will transfer.